skwxlch/Learning-Notes/Linux-Notes.md

 Sometimes the results will contain something cutsom which you can go on to enumerate, reverse engineer, and exploit.

 One interesting idea with suid came about when exploiting this room: https://tryhackme.com/jr/zsecurityctf1 on Try Hack Me.
-When you have higher permissions on the cp command, you can create your own version of the passwd file, or sudoers file, and then add yourself a backdoor in (whether a backdor user in the case of the passwd file, adjusting a users group in the passwd file, or giving them sudo permissions to execute a vulnerable binary as root.
+When you have higher permissions on the cp command, you can create your own version of the passwd file, or sudoers file, and then add yourself a backdoor in (whether a backdor user in the case of the passwd file, adjusting a users group in the passwd file, or giving them sudo permissions to execute a vulnerable binary as root).
 The same can apply with sudo.

 ### *Sudo:* ###